narenderpanwar/certified-kubernetes-administrator-course-notes/docs/03-Scheduling/06-Taints-and-Tolerations.md

 ![tp](../../images/tp.PNG)

 #### Taints and Tolerations do not tell the pod to go to a particular node.
 Instead, they tell the node to only accept pods with certain tolerations.
+Hence, it is possible that the pod with toleration can go to any of the Nodes available.

 ---